 - Subjective Units of Distress Scale (SUDS) – Anxiety, pain, depression, dissociation – pick something that you struggle with, take a few minutes out of every hour (give or take), and rate its severity at that moment on a scale from 0 to 10.
 Without even trying, you’ll begin to notice patterns.

 - Physical/Emotional Check – I learned this one in an inpatient program.
-About every waking hour, I ask myself for a one word description of how I’m feeling physically and emotionally.
+About every waking hour, I ask myself for a one-word description of how I’m feeling physically and emotionally.
 (Fine and okay are not acceptable answers.)
 This simple task creates a connection with my body and mind.

-Increasing Awareness Helps Ease the Symptoms of Dissociative Identity Disorder
+Increasing Awareness Eases the Symptoms of DID

 It sounds elementary, I know.
 But that’s the beauty of it.
 Rather than wasting energy fighting dissociation, we can decrease its severity simply by increasing awareness.
 Give it 90 days.
-If you don’t find that the symptoms of Dissociative Identity Disorder are less intrusive and more manageable I’ll be surprised.
+If you don’t find that the symptoms of dissociative identity disorder are less intrusive and more manageable I’ll be surprised.

 Follow me on Twitter!